pip-webui/pip-webui-tutorial/step7/Readme.md

 ### Create events table view

 Create **/events** folder under **/src**.
-Place there events.html file with the content presented below.
+Place events.html in there with the content presented below.
-The page will show events from IoT nodes as a table on Desktop and Table and as a list on Phones.
+The page will show events from IoT nodes as a table on the Desktop and Table and as a list on Phones.

 ```html
 <md-toolbar class="pip-appbar-ext">